alejandrohdezma/http4s-munit/.github/docs/README.md

 ### Testing `AuthedRoutes`

 If we want to test authenticated routes (`AuthedRoutes` in http4s) we can use the `Http4sAuthedRoutesSuite`.
-It is completely similar to the previous suite, except that we need to ensure a `Show` instance is available for the auth "context" type and that we need to provide `AuthedRequest` instead of `Request` in the `test` definition.
-We can do this using its own constructor or by using our extension function `context` or `->`:
+It is completely similar to the previous suite, except that we need to ensure a `Show` instance is available for the auth "context" type and that we need to ensure we provide the context in the request by using our extension function `context`:

 ```scala mdoc:reset:silent
 import cats.effect.IO